Chronic Stress Load

 Work demand

-Work hours per weekHours above 50 per week correlate consistently with elevated cortisol, particularly combined with high pressure.
+Work hours per weekHours above 50/week correlate with elevated cortisol, especially combined with high pressure.

-Perceived pressureSubjective perception of pressure is as important as objective workload.
+Perceived pressureSubjective pressure matters as much as objective workload.

 Sleep

-Sleep qualityWaking unrested despite adequate hours indicates non-restorative sleep, which carries similar cortisol consequences.
+Sleep qualityWaking unrested despite adequate hours indicates non-restorative sleep.

 Exercise

-Session duration30-45 minute sessions at moderate intensity produce the most consistent cortisol-lowering effect.
+Session duration30-45 min at moderate intensity produces the most consistent cortisol-lowering effect.

 Social connection

-Relationship qualityHeinrichs et al.: strong social support measurably reduces cortisol response - the buffer effect is larger than most pharmacological interventions.
+Relationship qualityHeinrichs et al.: strong social support measurably reduces cortisol response.

-LonelinessChronic loneliness is associated with elevated baseline cortisol.
-Social isolation is a significant independent risk factor.
+LonelinessChronic loneliness is associated with elevated baseline cortisol independent of other factors.

-Financial stressFinancial worry is persistent and low-grade - exactly the pattern associated with allostatic load.
+Financial stressFinancial worry tends to be persistent and low-grade - exactly the pattern linked to allostatic load.

 -